Note that the Latin American Studies graduate program offers a Master's degree (M.A.) only. There is no PhD in Latin American Studies offered at UCLA.

 - Latin American Studies Program fellowships, including Sandra Mabritto fellowships.
 Amounts vary.

 - Information for students with AB540 or DACA status can be found here.
-The list of 2019-20 funding opportunities for undocumented students can be found here.

 Latin American Studies M.A.
 Program Inquiries: